Föhr-Amrum

-Föhr-Amrum is an Amt ('collective municipality') in the district of Nordfriesland, in Schleswig-Holstein, Germany.
+Föhr-Amrum is an Amt ("collective municipality") in the district of Nordfriesland, a district of Schleswig-Holstein, Germany.
 The Amt covers the islands Föhr and Amrum.
 Its seat is in Wyk auf Föhr.
-Föhr-Amrum was created on 1 January 2007 as a merger of the two Ämter Föhr-Land and Amrum and the formerly independent town of Wyk.
+Föhr-Amrum was created on the 01st of January 2007 as a merger of the two Ämter Föhr-Land and Amrum and the formerly independent town of Wyk.